 If the media type is present in the message, it SHALL be “application/json”.
 Atom server implementations SHALL accept message with this media type or none.
 However, they MAY reject malformed or oversized messages.

-Operations

-Only two operations are supported by the Behavioural Atom Protocol.
-The first is a GET operation directed at the Data Engine Home URI, which returns general information about the Data Engine and in particular the URI of the Atom POST operation URI.

 Data Engine Information Request

 Every Data Engine SHALL publish its Data Engine Home URI.
 Performing a GET on this URI SHALL return general information about the Data Engine as JSON object.